Chatbot Compliance in Financial Services: A Complete Guide

 It also maintains audit logs automatically, which simplifies compliance tracking and reduces manual errors.

-For example, a digital bank chatbot asks users to upload identity documents, verifies mandatory details, and flags incomplete KYC submissions before account approval.
+For example, a fintech chatbot can ask users to upload identity documents, verify mandatory details, and flag incomplete KYC submissions before account activation.

 AI chatbots in finance monitor transaction patterns and user behavior in real time.